charlesreid1/java/hash/README.md

 * Trying to ride two horses is a bad idea.
 * ***Option 1:*** Write a wrapper class that implements a built-in HashMap under the hood, and a MyMap interface externally.
 * ***Option 2:*** Write separate test functions to test separate types.

+## Skip Lists

+Writing the skip lists class was particularly informative, because I wrote it with the assistance of two other high-quality code bases, one being the Java API and the other being Github user phishman.

+Will run through this in roughly the same order as the class itself.

+Utility classes:
+* These were implemented similar to Map items, with the templated type needing to declare extends Comparable
+* More problems with generic types and arrays
+* Java does a crappy job of providing a random-access arbitrary-type array.
+* If you want an array, have to switch to Objects. and now you've screwed up all kinds of things.

+Distinction between Node and Index - like the Node and Position
+* This is something I really need to practice...
+* This same concept has thrown me off every time it appears in Goodrich
+* Here it is again, confusing me for basically the same reason.
+* Creates an additional layer of abstraction, and ultimately makes me go, where is everything actually LIVING?

+Tuple class idea:
+* This was a clever but simple idea.
+Bundle two unlike together using a composite class.
+* Probably called Composite Design Pattern or something fancy, but just a handy little trick.

+Random numbers:
+* No idea what's going on with these random numbers and the bit stuffing.